 - Helmet use: If the driver can prove that the cyclist is at least partly at fault for the injuries, the driver will reduce his own liability.
 Many drivers’ insurers say that because the cyclist was not wearing a helmet, s/he is partly responsible for his/her injuries, and thus is entitled to less compensation.

-- Not obeying traffic rules: The driver can also say that the cyclist was at fault because s/he was not following the rules of the road.
+- Not obeying traffic rules: The driver can also claim that the cyclist was at fault because s/he was not following the rules of the road.
 Common examples include speeding, not coming to a complete stop when appropriate, and riding against traffic.

 - Distraction: The driver can use this defense against the claim by saying that the cyclist’s distraction is what caused the accident.
 For example, s/he may be have been wearing headphones, talking on the phone, or simply daydreaming when struck.